Svensson

-Swedish family name, as of 2021 there are about 88,000 people with the name in the population register.
-The name literally means "son of Sven", or "Sven's son", originally a patronymic surname.
+Swedish family name, as of 2021 there are about 88,000 residents in Sweden with the name in the population register.
+The name is originally a patronymic surname, literally meaning "son of Sven", or "Sven's son".
 Sven (in Danish and Norwegian also Svend and in Norwegian also "Svein") is a Nordic first name which is used throughout Scandinavia, Estonia and Germany.
 The name itself is Old Norse for "Young man" or "Young warrior."